Bored-senior-man-resting-head-on-hand

 What’s dull is totally subjective

-How I make dull subjects more interesting
+How I make boring subjects more interesting

 Here are 10 of the tricks I use to make dull subjects more accessible, interesting and engaging.